 Absence through illness or for personal reasons

-Where an interruption of studies is taken on health grounds, a condition of the interruption being granted is that you will be required to provide medical evidence as to your fitness to return to your studies and you will need to arrange to be seen by the College Health Centre prior to your return.
+Where an interruption of studies is taken on health grounds, a condition of the interruption being granted is that you will be required to provide medical evidence as to your fitness to return to your studies.

 Within the College there is a number of services available to support you, most notably the Student Counselling and Mental Health Advice Service.
 They have a student mental health adviser (SMHA) whose role is to provide support for students who may have had, or are experiencing, moderate to severe mental health difficulties.
 Students need to be referred by a member of College staff, with the student’s permission, in order to be seen by the SMHA.
 The SMHA is unable to take self-referrals from students or their family and friends.

 The Student Counselling and Mental Health Advice Service also delivers workshops on relaxation, self-esteem, procrastination and mindfulness.